codebrewer/packer-templates/README.md

 This project was motivated by the need for a simple, bandwidth-friendly way to provision multiple Parallels VMs to build a [Cassandra](https://cassandra.apache.org/_/index.html) cluster for general messing around.
-Having a base image containing Cassandra pre-installed and needing only configuration to bring a cluster node up seemed a better option than continually provisioning VMs from a generic base image and downloading and installing Cassandra each time (or setting up local Linux package and Docker image caches).
+Having a base image containing Cassandra pre-installed and needing only configuration to bring a cluster node up seemed a better option than continually provisioning VMs from a generic base image and downloading and installing Docker and/or Cassandra each time (or setting up local Linux package and Docker image caches).

 ## General Approach